sav-che/TL-2/Authors/Gonggrijp (Gonggryp), Justus Willem {std. Gonggrijp}.md

-> [!cite] BHL link: this entry starts at [page 295](https://www.biodiversitylibrary.org/item/103832#page/307/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 295](https://www.biodiversitylibrary.org/page/33258773) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Gonggrijp \[Gonggryp\], Justus Willem (1885-1974), Surinam-born Dutch forester, born 20 Mai 1885 in Plantage Clevia, educated at Wageningen Agricultural College, Wageningen, The Netherlands, Forest Officer in Surinam 1908-1923, then in Dutch East Indies (Indonesia) until retirement in 1935, in retirement a lecturer in geography, Delft Technical College, The Netherlands, died 3 Oct 1974 in Breda, The Netherlands. (*Gonggrijp*).
+Gonggrijp \[Gonggryp\], Justus Willem (1885-1974), Surinam-born Dutch forester, born 20 Mai 1885 in Plantage Clevia, educated at Wageningen Agricultural College, Wageningen, The Netherlands, Forest Officer in Surinam 1908-1923, then in Dutch East Indies (Indonesia) until retirement in 1935, in retirement a lecturer in geography, Delft Technical College, The Netherlands, died 3 Oct 1974 in Breda, The Netherlands.
+**Abbreviated name**: *Gonggrijp*

 #### Note